Let us help you.

 Where is T Bar M Camps?

 We have five camp programs on two properties.
-Our Sports Camp, Day Camp and Family Camp operate at our New Braunfels property, while Camp Travis sits on Lake Travis just outside of Austin, in Spicewood, TX.
+Our Base Camp, Day Camp and Family Camp operate at our New Braunfels property, while Camp Travis sits on Lake Travis just outside of Austin, in Spicewood, TX.
 We also have a mobile day camp called, Discover Camp that partners with churches to bring camp all across Texas.

 When can I register?